 - Later (about 2007-2012), we were assigned an inspector who, at best, was incompetent and, at the worst - well you imagine.
 From 2011 until 2015, we also had a Councilman who could not be depended on for help.
 During this period, our community was going to hell.

-- Now, we are once again assigned an inspector who demonstrates professionalism and we have a Councilman who steps up to helping, as with the recent Upper Falls mess.
+- After 2012, we once again were assigned an inspector who demonstrated professionalism and we have a Councilman who steps up to helping, as with the recent Upper Falls mess.
 It is now time to take control of our community!
+Update As of Feb 2019, this inspector no longer works for Code Enforcement.
+We're waiting to see who is assigned this area.

 Major Code Enforcement Issues in Kingsville

 During the past 15 years, the following have been where the majority of the Code Enforcement action (or lack thereof), and destruction of our community, has been in the Kingsville area.
 Each provides a detailed history of the cases and links to reference documents.
 I hope that residents will take the time to read, and digest, each of these, since they will, no doubt, end up being as disgusted as I am - both that anyone would do this to our community and that the County would do so little to help.
 Feedback is welcome.